MxSLmafao/Backup-Bot/README.md

 ### Backup Storage

-- Backups are stored locally in JSON format
+- Backups are stored locally in the `backups/` folder in your project directory
-- Each backup file contains all server data
+- Each backup file is in JSON format and contains all server data
+- Backup files are named: `{guildId}_{timestamp}.json`
-- Consider backing up the `backups/` directory to cloud storage
+- **Important**: Consider backing up the `backups/` directory to cloud storage for safety
 - Backup files can be large (1-10 MB) for servers with many channels/roles
+- You can customize the backup location using the `BACKUP_PATH` environment variable

 ### Limitations